pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > It doesn't matter how much you polish the underside of the banister.
 > <br/>-- <cite>Randy Pausch</cite>

+> Life-hack: when in bed, meditate.
+Either you will have a deep meditation or fall asleep.
+Victory either way.
+> <br/>-- <cite>Navel Ravikant</cite>

 > The main thing is to keep the main thing the main thing.
 > <br/>-- <cite>Stephen R. Covey</cite>